 - For the password of the lecture slides, please contact Sandra Männel via e-mail.

 - The case studies can be accessed via thecasecenter.org (see lecture slides for detailled instructions).
-The access code is: C-1671-259189-STU, and the cases have to be paid in full by the student.
+Please use this access code: C-1671-259189-STU, and the cases have to be paid in full by the student.

 - Understanding of the basics of international business and of the challenges confronting international and intercultural management.